dstackai/dstack/docs/docs/reference/server/config.yml.md

             public_ips: false
     ```

-    Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets (e.g., through VPC peering).
+    Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets.
     Additionally, [Cloud NAT](https://cloud.google.com/nat/docs/overview) must be configured to provide access to external resources for provisioned instances.

 #### Lambda